 One of the perks of camping in France is the chance to see the wildlife.
 This Natural Reserve offers your family a rare opportunity to see these exotic birds in the wild.
 Young children will love how silly the birds are (they’re not as graceful as they look).

-If bird watching isn’t your cup of tea, Camargue also offers horseback riding.
+If bird watching isn’t your cup of tea, Camargue is also famous for its native horse and offers horseriding in numerous locations.
 This would be a special treat for your child who’s asked for a pony every Christmas.

 4. Relive the Medieval Era at Les Baux